shankarlohar/CPwithCPP/README.md

 -  The formula x | (1 << k) sets the kth bit of x to one, the formula x & ~(1 << k) sets the kth bit of x to zero, and the formula x ^ (1 << k) inverts the kth bit of x.
 - The formula x & (x-1) sets the last one bit of x to zero, and the formula x &-x sets all the one bits to zero, except for the last one bit.
 The formula x | (x-1) inverts all the bits after the last one bit.
 - A positive number x is a power of two exactly when x & (x-1) = 0.
+- It is difficult to find out if the nodes in a graph can be colored using k colors so that no adjacent nodes have the same color.
+Even when k = 3, no efficient algorithm is known but the problem is NP-hard

 ## Author